How ‘Our Terms Have Changed’ Affects Class Action Settlements

 For more than 10 years, companies have increasingly included language in their user agreements that forbid consumers from engaging in class action lawsuits.

 This was particularly true after the U.S. Supreme Court ruled on AT&T Mobility v.
 Concepcion in 2011.
-Initially concerning a $30 sales tax on what AT&T advertised as free phones, the case was constituted a class action even though AT&T’s user agreements included a class action waiver.
-But state law in California, where the case was filed, held that some class action waivers were “unconscionable” and can be waived themselves.
+Initially about a $30 sales tax on what AT&T advertised as free phones, the case constituted a class action even though AT&T’s user agreements included a class action waiver.
+But state law in California, where the case was filed, held that some class action waivers were “unconscionable” and could be waived themselves.

 “The California courts believe that the terms of consumer contracts can be manipulated to insulate an agreement’s author from liability for its own frauds by ‘deliberately cheat[ing] large numbers of consumers out of individually small sums of money,’” Justice Stephen Breyer wrote in his dissent.